marcellkiss/helga-weather-pwa/README.md

-# HHelga Weather PWA - Progressive Web App Example
+# Helga Weather PWA - Progressive Web App Example

 The example is based on the
 [Your First Progressive Web App][codelab] codelab.